jbananak-jfrog/ReadME-ML/docs/JFROG ML/get-started-with-jfrog-ml-1/control-and-data-planes-interaction.md

 ---
-title: Control and Data Planes Interaction
+title: Control and Data Planes
+excerpt: Learn how the control and data planes of JFrog ML interact.
 deprecated: false
 hidden: false
 metadata: